 - Monitoring of people with CD should include verification of normalization of laboratory abnormalities detected during initial laboratory investigation.

 - Patients with non-responsive celiac disease should be evaluated carefully to identify and treat the specific etiology in each patient.

-- Early steps in the evaluation should include measurement of celiac serologies and a thorough review of the patient’s diet by a dietician who is experienced in CD management.”
+- Early steps in the evaluation should include measurement of celiac serologies and a thorough review of the patient’s diet by a dietitian who is experienced in CD management.”

 Additional treatment and monitoring recommendations found in the literature include:

 - Timing of bone density studies (a test for bone loss) since osteopenia and, less often, osteoporosis are common in CD1,2

 - Discussion and timing of the pneumococcal vaccination since CD is associated with hyposplenism2

 At the Celiac Center at Beth Israel Deaconess Medical Center (BIDMC), we also recommend follow-up with a registered dietitian and physician knowledgeable in CD management.

 Here is a general timeline that we use at BIDMC for follow-up with a physician (adapted from the ACG Clinical Guidelines):1,3